wangjksjtu/Helmholtz-DL/README.md

 sh scripts/train-all-cnns.sh
 ```

+More details are provided in our [project webpage](http://wangjk.me/Helmholtz-DL/).
 ### Architecures
 To evaluate our idea, we have designed six different architectures on CIFAR-10 and Audio dataset, respectively.
 The details of models (architectures, number of parameters) could be obtained from [cifar_paras](https://github.com/wangjksjtu/Helmholtz-DL/tree/master/cifar/parameters) and [audio_paras](https://github.com/wangjksjtu/Helmholtz-DL/tree/master/audio/model/parameters).